-243. The council has a statutory obligation to ensure that adequate provision is made for the protection of existing trees and the planting of new trees.

-244. Trees which are in good condition and a feature of the site, the street scene or the surrounding landscape should, therefore, be retained unless there is a substantiated risk to public safety which cannot reasonably be reduced by judicious surgery or intervention.

-245. Trees are sensitive living organisms that are easily damaged or destroyed and it is therefore essential for their wellbeing that they are protected throughout the construction phase and often beyond the completion of a development.
+- 244. The council has a statutory obligation to ensure that adequate provision is made for the protection of existing trees and the planting of new trees. - 245.
+Trees which are in good condition and a feature of the site, the street scene or the surrounding landscape should, therefore, be retained unless there is a substantiated risk to public safety which cannot reasonably be reduced by judicious surgery or intervention. - 246.
+Trees are sensitive living organisms that are easily damaged or destroyed and it is therefore essential for their wellbeing that they are protected throughout the construction phase and often beyond the completion of a development.
 Ground levels below the spread of the branches should not be altered and tree roots should not be cut.
-Protective fencing should be erected (and maintained in situ), and warning signs posted which prohibit vehicle parking and the stock piling of soil, fuel or building materials within the crown spread.

-246. Where trees are present on a development site, and/or on an adjacent site, and have the potential to be affected by the proposed development, developers will be required to survey these trees and to provide a detailed arboriculturist report and risk assessment.

-247. The submission should include the following:

-a scaled plan showing the crown spread of all existing trees and hedges within or adjacent to the site.
-(They should be separately identified from proposed planting).

-a tree schedule listing all essential tree data, including genus, species, vigour, age, safe useful life expectancy, height, stem diameter, crown spread and status;

-a brief description and evaluation of the health and condition of the trees:

-a detailed risk assessment for all trees/ woodlands (premised on the proposed development taking place);

-a statement confirming the amenity and conservation value and overall condition of trees or woodlands within and/or adjacent to the site.

-248. Arboricultural reports should be prepared by a qualified arboriculturalist or forester familiar with current arboricultural practices.

-249. All tree related works should comply with BS 3998:2010 Tree Work - Recommendations or any future equivalent standard.
+Protective fencing should be erected (and maintained in situ), and warning signs posted which prohibit vehicle parking and the stock piling of soil, fuel or building materials within the crown spread. - 247.
+Where trees are present on a development site, and/or on an adjacent site, and have the potential to be affected by the proposed development, developers will be required to survey these trees and to provide a detailed arboriculturist report and risk assessment. - 248.
+The submission should include the following: - a scaled plan showing the crown spread of all existing trees and hedges within or adjacent to the site.
+(They should be separately identified from proposed planting). - a tree schedule listing all essential tree data, including genus, species, vigour, age, safe useful life expectancy, height, stem diameter, crown spread and status; - a brief description and evaluation of the health and condition of the trees; - a detailed risk assessment for all trees/ woodlands (premised on the proposed development taking place); - a statement confirming the amenity and conservation value and overall condition of trees or woodlands within and/or adjacent to the site. - 249.
+Arboricultural reports should be prepared by a qualified arboriculturalist or foresterfamiliar with current arboricultural practices. - 250.
+All tree related works should comply with BS 3998:2010 Tree Work Recommendations or any future equivalent standard.

-This tree has suffered both root damage and compaction

-damage due to vehicle movements and storage of materials.
-This tree is unlikely to survive.
+Root protection zone

+Tree protection measures